 Jacques Aumont, Timothy Barnard, Frank Kessler with a foreword by Christian Keathley

-This book is to be published in 2013 by caboose in a series called Kino-Agora [Series editor: Christian Keathley, Middlebury College]
+This book is to be published by caboose in a series called Kino-Agora [Series editor: Christian Keathley, Middlebury College]

 After reading the Christian Keathley paper Catherine put up on FSFF about découpage [Bonjour Tristesse and the expressive potential of découpage ] can see that the title of my original post on découpage should really be montage, découpage and mise-en-scène.
 But then I didn’t really understand the connections before.
 This is a learning experience!